-Our strategy includes the acquisition of technologies and businesses that complement or augment our existing products and services.
+Our strategy includes the acquisition of technologies and businesses that complement or augment our existing products and services or may involve entry into a new process industry.
 Any such acquisition involves numerous risks that may adversely affect our future financial performance and cash flows.
 These risks include:

-- competition with other prospective buyers resulting in our inability to complete an acquisition or in us paying a substantial premium over the fair value of the net assets of the acquired business, - inability to obtain regulatory approvals, including antitrust approvals, - difficulty in assimilating operations, technologies, products and the key employees of the acquired business, - inability to maintain existing customers or to sell the products and services of the acquired business to our existing customers, - inability to retain key management of the acquired business, - diversion of management's attention from other business concerns, - inability to improve the revenues and profitability or realize the cost savings and synergies expected of the acquisition, - assumption of significant liabilities, some of which may be unknown at the time, - potential future impairment of the value of goodwill and intangible assets acquired, and - identification of internal control deficiencies of the acquired business.
+- competition with other prospective buyers resulting in our inability to complete an acquisition or in our paying a substantial premium over the fair value of the net assets of the acquired business; - inability to obtain regulatory approvals, including antitrust approvals; - difficulty in assimilating operations, technologies, products and the key employees of the acquired business; - inability to maintain existing customers or to sell the products and services of the acquired business to our existing customers; - inability to retain key management of the acquired business; - diversion of management's attention from other business concerns; - inability to improve the revenues and profitability or realize the cost savings and synergies expected of the acquisition; - assumption of significant liabilities, some of which may be unknown at the time; - potential future impairment of the value of goodwill and intangible assets acquired; and - identification of internal control deficiencies of the acquired business.